fankaidev/all-my-web/worklog/S14_display_script_count.md

 - Reused URL matching logic from background service
 - Added real-time updates for Active tags when URL changes
 - Ensured Active tag is not shown for paused scripts
+- Added visual indicators for match patterns with link icons
+- Used consistent styling for tags and patterns